Operation with CW and pulsed lasers

-The 772B-MIR Laser Spectrum Analyzer from Bristol Instruments combines proven Michelson interferometer technology with fast Fourier transform analysis to characterize the spectral properties of lasers that operate from 1 to 12 μm.
-What makes this system so unique is that it employs a sophisticated algorithm to enable the measurement of pulsed lasers that have a repetition rate as low as 100 Hz.
+The 772B-MIR Laser Spectrum Analyzer combines proven Michelson interferometer technology with fast Fourier transform analysis to characterize the spectral properties of CW and pulsed lasers that operate from 1 to 12 μm.

-The model 772B-MIR collects laser pulses over time to “build” an interferogram that is sufficient to convert to a spectrum.
-This spectrum has a resolution of 4 GHz and wavelength accuracy of ± 10 parts per million (± 0.08 nm at 8 μm).
-An optical rejection ratio of greater than 20 dB is achieved assuming a sufficient number of pulses (~30,000) are used to generate the interferogram.
+The 772B-MIR Laser Spectrum Analyzer has a spectral resolution of 4 GHz and wavelength accuracy of ± 10 parts per million (± 0.08 nm at 8 μm).
+An optical rejection ratio of about 15 - 20 dB is achieved assuming a sufficient number of laser pulses (≥ 30,000) are used to generate the interferogram.

 The 771 Laser Spectrum Analyzer operates with a PC connected directly by USB or through a local area network via Ethernet.
 Software is provided to control measurement parameters, display spectra, and to report wavelength data.

 Spectrum of QCL with a pulse rate of 50 Hz and a pulse length of 50 ns.